arskom/spyne/doc/source/manual/03_types.rst

 arbitrary-size generic number type that will accept just *any* decimal number.

-It has three direct subclasses: The arbitrary-size :class:`spyne.model.primitive.Integer` type and the machine-dependent :class:`spyne.model.primitive.Double` or :class:`spyne.model.primitive.Float` (which are synonyms as Python does not distinguish between floats and doubles) types.
+It has two direct subclasses: The arbitrary-size :class:`spyne.model.primitive.Integer` type and the machine-dependent :class:`spyne.model.primitive.Double` (:class:`spyne.model.primitive.Float` is a synonym for ``Double`` as Python does not distinguish between floats and doubles) types.

-Unless you are absolutely, positively sure that you need to deal with arbitrary-size numbers, (or you're implementing an existing API) you should not use the arbitrary-size types in their vanilla form.
+Unless you are *sure* that you need to deal with arbitrary-size numbers you should not use the arbitrary-size types in their vanilla form.

 You must also refrain from using :class:`spyne.model.primitive.Float` and